 Dry January can be a great opportunity to experience life without alcohol.
 Perhaps you’ve already considered it, or you’re motivated by loved ones to give it a shot.
 Either way, whether you decide to limit your drinking or stop entirely – I encourage to have a strategy in place to accomplish this successfully.

-As a addiction professional who has also managed admissions at addiction treatment centers for the past 17 years, I can tell you firsthand that those who use alcohol or other substances in an unhealthy way may do fairly well on their own for the first couple of days.
+Those who use alcohol or other substances in an unhealthy way may do fairly well on their own for the first couple of days.
 Many people can “white knuckle” their way through a short period of time.
-However, if life has not improved as a result of stopping, or if you haven’t addressed the underlying issues that perpetuated the drinking, you will likely return to the problematic behavior.
+However, if life has not improved as a result of stopping, or if the underlying issues that perpetuated the drinking haven't been addressed, individuals will likely return to the problematic behavior.

 If you’re interested in trying Dry January, here are seven steps that can help you succeed: